zeeev/smartie-sv/README.md

 # smartie-sv

 Have contigs and a reference genome?
-Smartie-sv will align target contigs against a reference genome and call strucutral variants.
+Smartie-sv will align query contigs against a reference genome and call strucutral variants.

 ### Dependancies